nicolelun/my-portfolio/_art-portfolio/light-installation/light-installation.md

   srcset: "MVI_1614.00_01_45_12.Still003@0,75x.jpg 675w, MVI_1614.00_01_45_12.Still003.jpg 900w, MVI_1614.00_01_45_12.Still003@2x.jpg 1800w"
 ---

-The unique architecture of this <!-- room -->workaday space formed the basis of this animated light installation<!-- , which transformed a workaday space into a source of surprise -->.
+This light installation transforms a workaday space using the unique architecture of the room.